elahi/stats_from_scratch_edge/docs/index.md

 # Preface {-}

-This project is a set of notes for *Statistical Thinking from Scratch*, by [M.D.
+This project is a set of notes for [Statistical Thinking from Scratch](https://global.oup.com/academic/product/statistical-thinking-from-scratch-9780198827634?cc=us&lang=en&#), by [M.D.
 Edge](https://www.doc-edge.net/).
-My personal goal is to become more comfortable with the nitty gritty underlying the statistical tools I commonly use - essentially, regression.
+The goal is to become more comfortable with the nitty gritty underlying the statistical tools I commonly use - essentially, regression.
 Edge takes a unique approach in that he takes a small dataset, and dissects regression 'from scratch'.
 Each of these `bookdown` chapters corresponds to each of Edge's 10 book chapters.
-The impetus for this `bookdown` project was the cancellation of my spring 2020 course [Experimental Design and Probability](https://elahi.github.io/) due to the coronavirus pandemic.
-So, I'll be filling in some gaps in my stats toolkit *and* learning how to use [bookdown](https://bookdown.org/).
+The impetus for this `bookdown` project was the cancellation of my spring 2020 course [Experimental Design and Probability](https://elahi.github.io/xdp/) due to [COVID-19](https://healthalerts.stanford.edu/).
+So, I'll be filling in some gaps in my stats toolkit and learning how to use [bookdown](https://bookdown.org/).

 The **stfs** package can be installed from Github: